13 Jan Town celebrates Christmas and community

 The team found that people wanted to use and support the Village and stay local.
 If they knew about things that were happening, they were keen to support them.

-The project was led by the oneday team who operate nearby Bowring Park and Golf Course and Huyton popup shop Village Green with town centre activation consultancy from The Assembly Line.
+The project was delivered by the oneday team who operate nearby Bowring Park and Golf Course and Huyton popup shop Village Green with town centre activation consultancy from The Assembly Line.
+We are looking forward to continuing to work with oneday to build their relationship with Knowsley Council.